iriscouch/pingquery_couchdb/README.md

 # Ping the CouchDB query server

-Pingquery CouchDB is a plugin to help ascertain whether the query server is working normally.
+Pingquery is a plugin to help ascertain whether the query server is working normally.
 It provides a new URL where an admin can submit an expression in that language, (`2 + 2`), and compare it to the expected output (`4`).

-## Example: a good ping
+## Good ping example

     POST /_pingquery/javascript HTTP/1.1
     Authorization: Basic <admin credentials>